 President and Chairman

-George “Ed” Johnson is president of Environment America.
+George “Ed” Johnson was president of Environment America before passing away in 2020.

 Doug Phelps is chairman of Environment America.